 Normally, this code indicates that the parameters aren’t in line with where they should be with the EGR valve.
 For example, if the valve should be fully open but it only opens partially, this code will be set.

 In most cases, the P0404 trouble code is only going to cause the Check Engine Light to come on.
 Otherwise, you might not notice any performance issues at all.
 In some rare cases, there could be other symptoms.

 Here are the most common P0404 symptoms.

 Causes of the P0404 Code

-The only way to figure out what’s causing the P0404 trouble code is to walk through our complete diagnostic steps listed below.
-After your examination, you might find one of these causes is to blame.
+The only way to figure out what’s causing the P0404 trouble code is to walk through the complete diagnostic steps listed below.
+After your examination, you might find that one of these causes is to blame.